 The little garden along the dam, has some really pretty flowers and picnic spots.
 For the kids, there are some really lovely swings on trees.
 Of course, not just limited to the real kids, but the kid within an adult too. :-).
 I had a go at the swings too. 🙂

 Once here, you can opt for speed boating as an activity.
 The cruising speed boats are quite recommended as they take you around the river with misty breeze hitting your face.
-A lot of tourists opt for this and visit the dam specially for it.
+A lot of tourists opt for this and visit the dam especially for it.
 The speed boat costs around INR 750 for a boat ride of 15 minutes.
 However, beware of the queues.
 Unfortunately for us, since the queue was huge and the wait was long, we had to let go of the activity.

 The dam is a photographer’s delight.
 With its beautiful backdrops and green, colorful gardens , I went beserk taking pictures of not just the landscape but the little visitors here.
 You will find various types of bees and colorful butterflies flitting all around the dam.